germansr/RC.ShearWall.DNN.SurrogateModel/README.md

 To perform a quick test with the FEM model using OpenSeesPy, run the file "RunValidationExample.py"

 # About
-Developmed by:
--Ph.D.
-Candidate German Solorzano
+Developmed by: Ph.D.
+Candidate German Solorzano Supervised by: Dr. Vagelis Plevris

-Supervised by:
--Dr. Vagelis Plevris

-Sponsored by:
-Oslo Metropolitan University, Oslo, Norway.
-Department of Civil Engineering and Energy Technology
+Sponsored by:  Oslo Metropolitan University, Oslo, Norway, Department of Civil Engineering and Energy Technology